 How Mouthwash Can Be Dangerous To Alcoholism Recovery

-Many people who are treated for alcohol abuse and become sober make the decision with family members or roommates to keep alcoholic beverages out of the house.
+Many people who are treated for alcohol use and become sober make the decision with family members or roommates to keep alcoholic beverages out of the house.
 This can create a safer environment for a person in early recovery by removing the ability to act on urges to drink in the home.

 Mouthwash, on the other hand, is less likely to be identified as a trigger, as a product most commonly used to improve or maintain oral hygiene.
 Those most vulnerable to abusing mouthwash are people who have a history of using mouthwash or other NBAs to get drunk.